rydmike/flex_color_picker/README.md

 The source code of the [live Web example](https://rydmike.com/flexcolorpicker/) is included in the package example folder, in "example/lib/demo/main.dart".
 By studying it you can see practical examples of how to use all the features it uses.
-The live Web demo also has tooltips showing the used API behind every demonstrated interactive control, this can be used as quick reference and to find the actual used API value as you interactively configure the Web example.
+The live Web demo also has tooltips showing the used API behind every demonstrated interactive control, this can be used as quick reference and to find the actual used API-value as you interactively configure the Web example.

 Happy color picking!